Boniwayne/simple_shell/README.md

  C - Simple Shell
+ **By Boniface Ombok, Benard Maina**
- **By Spencer Cheng, featuring Julien Barbier** Project to be done in teams of 2 people (your team: olajide, lexis)
+ Project to be done in teams of 2 people (your team: Bonface, Benard)

 # Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: